 - Hysterosonography.
-Also called sonohysterography, this ultrasound variation uses sterile saline to expand the uterine cavity, making it easier to obtain interior images of the uterus.
+Hysterosonography (his-tur-o-suh-NOG-ruh-fee), also called a saline infusion sonogram, uses sterile saline to expand the uterine cavity, making it easier to get images of the uterine cavity and endometrium.
 This test may be useful if you have heavy menstrual bleeding despite normal results from traditional ultrasound.

 - Hysterosalpingography.
-This technique uses a dye to highlight the uterine cavity and fallopian tubes on X-ray images.
+Hysterosalpingography (his-tur-o-sal-ping-GOG-ruh-fee) uses a dye to highlight the uterine cavity and fallopian tubes on X-ray images.
 Your doctor may recommend it if infertility is a concern.
 In addition to revealing fibroids, it can help your doctor determine if your fallopian tubes are open.

 - Stewart EA.
-Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas. http://www.uptodate.com/home/index.html.
-Accessed May 17, 2011.
+Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids). http://www.uptodate.com/home.
+Accessed May 7, 2013.

 - Laughlin SK, et al. Uterine leiomyomas: Individualizing the approach to a heterogeneous condition.
 Obstetrics & Gynecology.
 2011;117:396.

 - Frequently asked questions.
 Gynecologic problems FAQ074.
 Uterine fibroids.
 American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq074.pdf?dmc=1&ts=20130423T1546469165.
 Accessed April 23, 2013.

 - Kim D, et al. Uterine leiomyoma (fibroid) embolization. http://www.uptodate.com/home.
 Accessed May 6, 2013.